christensenacademy/christensen-academy/modular-curriculum/christensen-academy-school.md

 ##Founding Tenets
 * K-Life
   * Not just for kids
-  * Schools are communities of learners
+  * A community of learners of all ages
-  * Life-long learning should mean active involvement in a school community as a learner for life.
+  * A strong push for parents to be active learners in the community as well
-* Family Enrollment
-  * Children (under age 14 or so, must have the parents/guardians at school as well)
-* Everyone is a learner (teachers, admins, lunch ladies, facilities, parents, etc.)
 * Modules
   * Self-paced
   * Relatively short: 20-50 hours of work to complete.
 Shorter for young kids.